KrishVerma7/QuizMaster/README.md

      npm install

 ### Thank You for visiting
-star this repo for support
+Star this repo for support.